geoschem/GCClassic/docs/source/gcclassic-user-guide/dry-run-download.rst

   simulation. |br|
   |br|

-- :literal:`REPOSITORY-NAME` specifies the data repository that you wish to download from.
+- :literal:`PORTAL-NAME` specifies the data portal that you wish to download from.
 Allowed values are:

-  .. list-table:: Allowed values for the ``REPOSITORY-NAME`` argument
+  .. list-table:: Allowed values for the ``PORTAL-NAME`` argument
 		  to ``download_data.py``
      :header-rows: 1
+     :align: center

      * - Value
-       - Downloads from repository
+       - Downloads from portal
-       - Command used
+       - With this command
-       - Method
+       - Via this method
-     * - geoschem-s3
+     * - geoschem+aws
-       - :ref:`dry-run-download-repo-gc`
+       - :ref:`GEOS-Chem Input Data <gcid-data>`
        - :command:`aws s3 cp`
        - AWS CLI
-     * - geoschem-wget
+     * - geoschem+http
-       - :ref:`dry-run-download-repo-gc`
+       - :ref:`GEOS-Chem Input Data <gcid-data>`
        - :command:`wget`
        - HTTP
-     * - nested-s3
+     * - nested+aws
-       - :ref:`dry-run-download-repo-nest`
+       - :ref:`gcid-special-portals-nested`
        - :command:`aws s3 cp`
        - AWS CLI
-     * - nested-wget
+     * - nested+http
-       - :ref:`dry-run-download-repo-nest`
+       - :ref:`gcid-special-portals-nested`
        - :command:`wget`
        - HTTP
      * - rochester
-       - :ref:`GCAP 2.0 met data @ Rochester <dry-run-download-repo-ur>`
+       - :ref:`GCAP 2.0 met data @ Rochester <gcid-special-portals-gcap2>`
        - :command:`wget`
        - HTTP

-For example, to download data from the :ref:`dry-run-download-repo-gc` repository using the AWS CLI download (which is faster than HTTP download), use this command:
+For example, to download data from the :ref:`dry-run-download-portal-gc` portal using the AWS CLI download (which is faster than HTTP download), use this command:

 .. code-block:: console